Diagnosing and Preventing Instabilities in Recurrent Video Processing: Stability in recurrent video processing

-A couple of tools have been proposed before to enforce the constraints of Approaches~1 and~2. \emph{Spectral normalization} (SN), introduced by Miyato et al.~\cite{miyato2018spectral} and popularized in GAN training~\cite{zhang2019self,brock2019large}, allows one to fix the spectral norm of convolutional layers to a desired value $\alpha$. \emph{Stable rank normalization} (SRN), introduced by Sanyal et al.~\cite{sanyal2020stable}, builds on top of the previous work and allows one to also control the stable rank with a parameter $\beta \in [0,1]$ (see Algorithm~\ref{alg-SRN}).
-However, as observed before in~\cite{scaman2018lipschitz,gouk2018regularisation}, there is an issue with SN and by extension with SRN: they operate on a 2D reshaping of the kernel tensor $\bmK$, instead of operating on the matrix of the convolutional layer $\bmW$.
-At the same time, operating on $\bmW$ directly is impossible: the matrix is too large to be expressed explicitly\footnote{For a kernel size $k$, a number of input and output channels $m$ and an image size $n$, the dimension of $\bmK$ is $[k, k, m, m]$ (typically around $10^3$ parameters) while the dimension of $\bmW$ is $[n n m, n n m]$ (typically around $10^{13}$ sparse parameters).}.
-Below, we introduce a version of SRN that operates on $\bmW$ indirectly, using $\bmK$.
-To distinguish between the two versions, we refer to our algorithm as \emph{Stable Rank Normalization of the Layer} or SRNL (see Algorithm~\ref{alg-SRNL}).
+A few methods have been proposed before to enforce the constraints of Approaches~1 and~2. \emph{Spectral normalization} (SN), introduced by Miyato et al.~\cite{miyato2018spectral} and popularized in GAN training~\cite{zhang2019self,brock2019large}, allows one to fix the spectral norm of convolutional layers to a desired value $\alpha$. \emph{Stable rank normalization} (SRN), introduced by Sanyal et al.~\cite{sanyal2020stable}, builds on top of the previous work and allows one to also control the stable rank with a parameter $\beta \in [0,1]$ (Algorithm~\ref{alg-SRN}).
+However, as observed before in~\cite{scaman2018lipschitz,gouk2018regularisation}, there is an issue with SN and by extension with SRN: they operate on a 2D reshaping of the kernel tensor $\bmK$ instead of operating on the matrix of the convolutional layer $\bmW$ and are therefore unable to enforce stability through the Hard and Soft Lipschitz Constraints, as we verify experimentally in Section~\ref{sec:Constrained Models}.
+Unfortunately, operating on $\bmW$ directly is impossible: the matrix is too large to be expressed explicitly\footnote{For a kernel size $k$, a number of input and output channels $m$ and an image size $n$, the dimension of $\bmK$ is $[k, k, m, m]$ (typically around $10^3$ parameters) while the dimension of $\bmW$ is $[n n m, n n m]$ (typically around $10^{13}$ sparse parameters).}.
+In order to solve this intrinsic limitation, we introduce a version of SRN that operates on $\bmW$ indirectly, using $\bmK$.
+To distinguish between the two versions, we refer to our algorithm as \emph{Stable Rank Normalization for Convolutional layers} or SRN-C (Algorithm~\ref{alg-SRNL}).

 The two algorithms are structurally identical---they consist in a power iteration to compute the spectral norm (steps 2,3), a normalization (step 4) and a re-weighting of a rank one matrix $\bmS_1$ and a residual matrix $\bmS_2$ (steps 5, 6, 7, 8)---but they present a number of key differences.
-In SRNL, the random vector $\bmu$ has two more dimensions and is the size of a full input feature map ($[1, n, n, m]$).
+In SRN-C, the random vector $\bmu$ has two more dimensions and is the size of a full input feature map ($[1, n, n, m]$).
 The kernel is not flattened (steps~1, 9).
 The power iteration is performed using a convolution ($\widetilde{\bmK} \ast \;\cdot$) and a transposed convolution ($\widetilde{\bmK}^\transpose \ast \;\cdot$) as suggested in~\cite{gouk2018regularisation}, based on the observations that:

 The spectral normalization is also performed using a convolution (step~4).
 The rank one matrix $\bmS_1 = \bmu\bmv^\transpose$ is expressed as a 4D kernel tensor through the gradient of $\bmu^\transpose (\widetilde{\bmK} \ast \bmv)$ with respect to $\widetilde{\bmK}$ (step~5), based on the observation that: